isomerpages/govtech-gobusiness/pages/solutionrepo/solution2123.md

 ---
-title: Automatic Seed Sowing Machine
+title: Automatic Feeding/ Drinking System
 permalink: /productivity-solutions-grant/solutionrepo/solution2123
 ---

-## Automatic Seed Sowing Machine
+## Automatic Feeding/ Drinking System

 ## Overview

 **Description**

-A machine that sow seeds at a specified depth and position and ensures uniform and consistent seed distribution
+A system that automates the feeding/ drinking process at a predetermined time and ensures that animals are fed with precision with reduced feed/ water wastage.
+It includes the components that makes up the automatic feeding/ drinking system, e.g. container (hopper), mechanism for distribution, control unit for starting / stopping the distribution mechanism, etc.

 ## Solution Packages Option(s)